 Foreign currency translation

 The financial statements are presented in Georgian lari, which is the Company's functional currency.
-Transactions in foreign currencies are initially recorded in the functional currency.

 Gains and losses resulting from the translation of foreign currency transactions are recognised in the statement of comprehensive income as foreign exchange gains/(losses).